-Social housing refers to housing owned either by the state government or by not-for-profit community housing providers that is rented to low income households at either 25% (public housing) or 30% (community housing) of household income.
+Social housing refers to housing owned by the State Government or by non-profit community housing providers that is rented to low-income households at either 25% (public housing) or 30% (community housing) of household income.

-The forum’s strategic and innovative focus is informed by research City of Monash commissioned through the Council to Homeless Persons:
+The forum’s strategic and innovative focus is informed by research Monash Council commissioned through the Council to Homeless Persons:

 Making a Difference – effective local government responses to homelessness (pdf, 795KB)

 This research identifies that the single most powerful way councils can contribute to preventing and ending homelessness is to advocate for the increased supply of social housing across Victoria.